galoryber/TurtleMailer/README.md

 **Note**

-The template files and appsettings files are copied to the output directory when compiled.
-If you change them, you should save them and recompile to make sure you're not editing or running the wrong template files.
+The template files and appsettings files **are copied** to the output directory when compiled.
+If you change them, you should save the files and **recompile** to make sure you're not editing or running the wrong template files.

+As in... appsettings.json will be in the root directory, AND ALSO the output directory once compiled.
+The compiled binary reads the adjacent configs that were copied to the output directory.

+This was convenient while testing the app, but may change in the future to avoid duplicate config files existing.

 ## Testing Emails